Geometry of transcendental singularities of complex analytic functions and vector fields: Three applications

 If an infinite number of the $a_\sigma$ are critical values, we are done: these critical values have corresponding critical points that are poles of $X$.
-Thus, by \eqref{contencion-de-vecindades}, any neighborhood $U_{a}(\rho)$ of the non logarithmic singularity $U_a$ contains an infinite number of incomplete trajectories.
+Thus, by \eqref{contencion-de-vecindades}, any neighbourhood $U_{a}(\rho)$ of the nonlogarithmic singularity $U_a$ contains an infinite number of incomplete trajectories.

 Otherwise the collection $\{a_\sigma\}$ contains an infinite number of distinct (finite) a\-symp\-to\-tic values.
 Without loss of generality, we shall assume that the $\{a_\sigma\}$ are all asymptotic values and that they once again satisfy \eqref{contencion-de-vecindades}.
-Now, recall that the associated Riemann surface $\R_{X}$ has as its (ideal) boundary precisely the branch points corresponding to all the asymptotic values of $\Psi_X$.
+Now recall that the associated Riemann surface $\R_{X}$ has as its (ideal) boundary precisely the branch points corresponding to all the asymptotic values of $\Psi_X$.